aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/xps-page-manipulation/add-page/_index.md

 - aspose.page java tutorial
 schemas:
 - type: TechArticle
-  headline: How to Edit XPS Documents – Add Pages with Aspose.Page Java
+  headline: How to Edit XPS Documents – Add Pages with Aspose.Page for Java
   description: Learn how to edit XPS documents by adding pages using Aspose.Page for
     Java.
 This step‑by‑step guide provides exact code, tips, and troubleshooting.
   dateModified: '2026-05-30'
   author: Aspose
 - type: HowTo
-  name: How to Edit XPS Documents – Add Pages with Aspose.Page Java
+  name: How to Edit XPS Documents – Add Pages with Aspose.Page for Java
   description: Learn how to edit XPS documents by adding pages using Aspose.Page for
     Java.
 This step‑by‑step guide provides exact code, tips, and troubleshooting.
   steps: